Financial Priorities – i.e. removing your head from where the sun don't shine

 At this stage you’re able to take your time to figure out where you go next.
 Being comfortable is pretty good.
 Nowt wrong with staying there.
 Or you can go for the next step up.

-Whatever option you go with, while it’s not as exciting for the ‘hero’s journey’ story, it’s sensible to put something in place so you don’t end up backstepping to Struggling or Fucked.
+Whatever option you go with, while it’s not as exciting for the ‘hero’s journey’ story, it’s sensible to put something in place so you don’t end up backstepping to Struggling or Broke.

 You should at this stage have some surplus income every month, so start investing it in grown up things.
 Stock market, bonds, property, etc. These won’t do anything exciting like your own company, but they also shouldn’t disappear overnight like your own company might.
 It’s baby steps and you aren’t investing a metric ton of money, so don’t stress out about it, just get started.

-This probably means you’re earning solid 5 figures a month and can (although might not be doing cos you’re a flash twat), saving multiple thousands each month.
+This probably means you’re earning solid 5 figures a month and can (although might not be doing), saving multiple thousands each month.

 You now need to be thinking of exit plans and long-term strategies.
 Is your business saleable at some point in the future?
 What do you need to do to make it more attractive to a buyer?